alikureishy/ROBO-followme-project/README.md

 I have obviously not tested this hypothesis, but it remains a future goal.

-### Different Kernel Sizes

-I have mostly focused on a kernel of size 3 in this project.
-A kernel of 5 not only deteriorated accuracy but also performance of the network during both training and inference.
-One way to optimize convolution with such a kernel is to insert a 1x1 convolution before it that reduces the dimensionality of the prior layer.
-This reduction in dimensionality dramatically reduces the number of trainable parameters when convolving the larger sized kernels.

 ### Using Inception Layers

+I have mostly focused on a kernel of size 3 in this project, since a kernel of size 5 was not very effective for this problem.
+However, as a generic model, it would make more sense to use a mix of different kernel sizes in each of the convolution steps because that might help the network find a wider range of features and not only improve accuracy for the given network but more importantly for a wider range of classes.

-It is conceivable that using different sized kernels together might help find more relevant features for the segmentation task.
-The inception network targets just that scenario.
-If each encoder layer were an inception network, combining kernels of sizes 3, 5 and 7, in addition to a 1x1 convolution itself, as well as a maxpooling layer, we could achieve better accuracy.
-The degradation in performance from adding such large kernels can be worked around by inserting a 1x1 convolution to reduce the dimensionality of the prior layer before it is convolved with the associated kernel.
+The degradation in performance from adding larger kernels can also be worked around by inserting a 1x1 convolution before each kernel, to reduce the dimensionality prior to convolution with that kernel thereby reducing the number of trainable parameters.
+The inception network does precisely that.
+If each encoder layer were an inception layer, combining kernels of sizes 3, 5 and 7, in addition to a 1x1 convolution and a maxpooling step, we could achieve better accuracy while also minimizing the associated performance penalty.

-### Using Transposed Convolutions Instead of Biliniear Upsampling
+### Transposed Convolutions Instead of Biliniear Upsampling

 In bilinear upsampling, the upsampled image is based purely on the input image.
 When using Transposed Convolutions, the relation between the input and upsampled image pixels can be learned by the network, thereby not only introducing additional non-linearities in the upsampling but also a more nuanced transformation relation between the pixels in the input and output.
 But for this same reason, this approach will also impact performance, both during training and also with inference.
 However, that can potentially be resolved by removing the 'same' padded convolution layers at each decoding layer, after the transposed convolution step.
 It is not clear to me which approach will produce better accuracy, but it is perhaps worth exploring.

-### Used TensorBoard for Hyperparemter Tuning
+### TensorBoard for Exhaustive Hyperparemter Tuning

 I could have used TensorBoard to compare various hyperparameter permutations, but did not on account of time constraints with getting familiar with all the TensorBoard tools and quirks.